 Spring semester, Sophomore year

 - Conversations about The World ... with ► Andrew Essig, Ph.D.
-(Associate Professor of Political Science)
+(Professor of Political Science)

 What drives the history of the world: politics, economics, culture?
 How does seeing the world through the lens of politics affect our global perspective?
 What lessons can we learn from international relations for making the world a better place in today's time?